ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Bitcoin.md

 This lecture is a review for previous lectures in the form of questions and answers.

 Therefore, I don't take any notes in this lecture.

+# Lecture 11: Bitcoin and Anonymity
+In Bitcoin, people can produce many public and private key pair and many addresses, but this does not mean that bitcoin network is totally anonymous.

+We say that Bitcoin network has pseudonymity, which is more anonymous than the bank but less than the cash.

+Different accounts have connections, and Bitcoin has connection with the real world.
+When it is connected with the real world, people in Bitcoin network may leak some personal information -- the process of financial flow (transfer in & transfer out).

+Take Silk Road (an illegal website) as an example, the pseudonymity in BTC is way less productive than people thought (the founders of the website was arrested.)
+Thus, we should have a reasonable expectation.

+*How to increase anonymity in BTC network?*

+- Network Layer:

+- Application Layer: